vedantsundar/vedantsundar.github.io/content/hobbies/_index.md

         I do love a good book.
 So far, a good book in my eyes is classic literature, or a riveting fantasy / mystery / science fiction novel.
 My recent reads (and re-reads) have been Turgenev's *Fathers and Sons*, Machiavelli's *The Prince*, and Cervantes' *Don Quixote*.
 I do highly recommend them.

         I also like to practice calligraphy, since that's probably the only art form that I'll ever be decent at.
 I've decorated letters and inked over yearbook pages and covers.
 If you're looking for a sample, the favicon of this site (my initials of *VS*) was hand-drawn by me, inspired by the Ikebana Gothic lettering style by calligrapher Stella Wong of Stellahism.
+You can alternatively find the favicon file in my site's root at https://vedantsundar.github.io/favicon.svg.

         I really enjoy new languages!
 My mother-tongue is Tamil, which I can speak fluently; I learned French for 4 years in school, and have some rudimentary understanding of the language; and consider myself decent at English.
 I won't say fluent on the last one, because then I'll be liable for any grave language mistakes found on this website, but if you do find any errors, hopefully they enhance the natural beauty of this site.